pgherveou/squid/README.md

 squid is a build tool inspired from [connect-assets] [1]

-Squid take cares of the compilation of your coffee, jade and stylus files.
-You put all your files inside your src folder and it will compile them to the output directory as soon as it detect a file change.
+Squid compiles your coffee, jade and stylus files, and can publish all your assets to amazon s3

 Install